ericclack/pygamezero_pacman/doc/part1.rst

     'G': 'ghost2.png',
   }

+Look good?
+But the ghosts don't move yet...

 Next up...
 ----------

 In part two of this tutorial we'll get the ghosts moving.
 Move on to :ref:`part2`.